dhope-scottlogic/blog/_posts/2024-02-19-enforcing_sustainability_nfrs.md

 Be careful here to consider test consistency for reporting and checking you are running in a low carbon region you care about the carbon  but additionally you want a constant value so you can see if your code is causing greater emissions rather than the grid.

 ### Onboard vs offboard
-Where observing energy in a real system you may have what I call onboard vs offboard measurements.
+When monitoring energy in a real system you may use one of what I call onboard vs offboard measurements.
 With onboard an app is provided at runtime with all the data it needs to get it’s energy usage as it runs and/or handles requests.
 With this information it can actually insert energy data into response headers or message metadata for the benefit of the upstream caller or downstream consumer respectively.

 The alternative I call offboard is where this info is not available to the running app and so various metrics are aggregated externally.
 E.g. where a container app doesn’t know if it’s on ARM or some Xeon chip you’d need the offboard processing and also where an NFR is about the aggregate across many VM/Container/Function instances and each instance only knows about itself.